 The operating agreements will cover any mandatory meetings that members or managers must attend and schedule regularly.
 This may include a yearly meeting, a quarterly review, or anything the parties want to be worked out amongst themselves during the modification or establishment of the agreement.

 The LLC operating agreements will also put restrictions on the business.
 The members of the limited liability company can set what authority the managers have.
 This includes making it forbidden to publicly trade certain types of stock, making sure the company never sells specific products like tobacco, has a specific dollar amount of working capital to decrease risk, and limiting which industries the company can do business with.
 Anything can be put in the contract as long as it's legal.

 The LLC operating agreement also will explain the plan, procedures, and dissolution dates.
 Some companies only need to be in operation for a certain amount of time.
 The limited liability company can set a specific termination date in the LLC operating agreement.
 It can also include terminations that are performance-based, such as calling for the company to end if it doesn't meet mandatory targets for profits, sales, or built-out dates.

 LLC operating agreements will include the process of forbidding or handling shares of membership units without getting prior approval from a specific percentage of the other members.
 This might have details about a guaranteed salary for some managing members.
 The agreement could also give authority to the managers to let them give "side pocket" allocations so only specific members can participate in acquiring specific assets

 If you need help with an LLC investor agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.